nikitavoloboev/data/life/lessons-learned.md

 - Focus.
 	- Focus is the ability to say __no__ to things.
 - Study smart.
-	- Ask myself the question of what it is I am trying to solve or understand.
+	- Ask yourself the question of what it is I am trying to solve or understand.
 Start working to solve the problems before the deadline.
 And __prioritise__.
 - Do one thing at a time.
-	- Rather than trying to achieve all of my goals at once, it's best focus on completing one thing at a time.
+	- Rather than trying to achieve all of your goals at once, it's best focus on completing one thing at a time.
 Sometimes external pressure can make this hard, but try to stick to it as much as possible.
 I've found that it enables me to move way faster.
 - Write more.
-	- Document my thoughts and findings and share it.
+	- Document your thoughts and findings and share it.
 Research really well the topic I am trying to share.
 Make sure I don’t repeat what has been said before and if it was.
-Link to it and make my own observations and conclusions.
+Link to it and make your own observations and conclusions.
 - Remove friction.
 	- In whatever you are doing, try to remove as much friction as possible.
 	- Try to practice self documentation.
 For example don't try to to map things in one app and then try to outline the mappings in another.
 Try to make the process self documenting and remove the friction of going and keeping the documentation up-to-date.
 Only do it where it is really necessary and helpful.
-- Track my expenses.
+- Track your expenses.
 - Get into the [flow state](../productivity/flow/flow.md) as early as possible during the day.
 - Just being exposed to concepts through videos or tutorials is not going to help me pass interviews.
 	- Actually code everything up and implement it.
 - Don’t be careless on the exams and when doing exercises.
-	- Check back on my work and go through my calculations.
+	- Check back on your work and go through your calculations.
 It is very easy to miss something.
 - Sit up right.
-	- My body language dictates how I feel.
-Sit straight and don’t slouch my back.
+	- your body language dictates how I feel.
+Sit straight and don’t slouch your back.
 - Drink water.
 	- Always stay hydrated.
-- Pay attention to my health and well being.
+- Pay attention to your health and well being.
 	- Do not consume excess sugar.
 - Learn by investigation.
 	- Rather than by consuming some data points.